pioio/ezcli/README.md

 And you can run it: `t hello` or `t hello -n Alice` or `t hello --name Alice`

 ## Key features
+- Automatic generation of CLI interfaces from signatures of simple Python functions.
 - You can group, highlight, tag, hide, list, regex-search your tasks.
 - See at a glance which tasks can be simply run, which require additional env vars, and which require specifying mandatory arguments.
 - Import and reuse(!) tasks from other modules/dirs  (`tt.include(module_name)`).
 Directories will be switched automatically if needed.